aggie-innovation-platform/Globus-Endpoint-deployment/README.md

 Globus Endpoint Deployment
 ==========================

-This role performs a deployment of Globus Connect Server 4.
+This Ansible role performs a deployment of Globus Connect Server 4.
 The setup is configured to use MyProxy OAuth for authentication and the accompanying OAuth page has been customised with a MASSIVE logo and text.
 These could easily be adjusted for you own site.